drspliff17/obang/README.md

 obang browse wofi --dmenu --prompt obang
 ```

-Browse mode provides searchable bang, category, and subcategory menus
+Browse mode provides searchable bang, category, and subcategory menus.
-Cancelling a nested selection moves back to the previous menu
+Cancelling a nested selection moves back to the previous menu.

 The entire browse session can also be exited with `SIGINT`